 Discussion/Description: The geographic distribution of this type is even more restricted than that of the quite similar twill-pad sandal, F1b above.
-Within Frightful Cave, both types are concentrated in the Back and Passage sectors, but the checker-pad sandal was found higher and, therefore, later in the deposits.
-In spite of these differences and, to some extent, because they are indeed so small, it seems probable that the two are culturally related, and the difference may be attributed to a time differential or possibly to some cultural specialization either in the age/sex destination of the sandals or in traits of craftsmanship.
+Within Frightful Cave, both types are concentrated in the Back and Passage Sectors, but the checker-pad sandal was found higher and, therefore, later in the deposits.
+In spite of these differences and, to some extent, because they are indeed so small, it seems probable that the two are culturally related, and the difference may be attributed to a time differential, to some cultural specialization either in the age/sex destination of the sandals, or to differences in traits of craftsmanship.
 To make a choice between these possibilities, more comparative data will be required.
-Comparison between the regression lines of length/width association (Figure 4-5) shows a rather suggestive consistency in the clustering of checker-pad sandals.
+Comparison between the regression lines of length/width association (Figs. 6-2, 6-4) shows a rather suggestive consistency in the clustering of all pad sandals.
 At present, there is too little information on this topic to warrant construction of hypotheses as to the meaning of this fact.
 It is unfortunate that there are not more conjunctive data in the literature as well as more specimens in our own collections, through which comparative investigations could be made.